mikesmallhelp/wacat/README.md

 The JSON is more complicated than in previous example.
 Is has "beforeAuthenticationLinkTexts" attribute, which contains the link texts "Please go to an application" and "Please login", which are in the pages before the authentication page.
 The application has button "Next" in the page where username is given.
 The "Next" value is given into the "usernameButtonLabel" JSON attribute's value.

-An example run command and output is:
+An example run command and output are:

 ```